Ziax99/Chat-App/README.md

 # Flash Chat ⚡️

-Incorporated Firebase into our Flutter apps, using Firebase Cloud Firestore as well as the Firebase authentication package to equip this app with a cloud-based NoSQL database and secure authentication methods.
+Incorporated Firebase into my Flutter app, using Firebase Cloud Firestore as well as the Firebase authentication package to equip this app with a cloud-based NoSQL database and secure authentication methods.

 ## About the app